Westminster Abbey - a survivor

 INTRODUCTION

-The Reformation in the 1530s brought enormous changes to England, including London.
+The Reformation in the 1530s brought enormous changes to England.
 Henry VIII's desire to divorce Catherine of Aragon, his wife of 24 years, and marry Anne Boleyn, whom he hoped would produce a male heir, led to a break with the church in Rome and the establishment of the Church of England, with Henry at its head.
 Monasteries, abbeys and priories which had been a large part of life and landscape would be no more.
 In some instances the monks walked out with a pension in others, such as Charterhouse, they put up a resistance.
 But the result was the same, the establishments were closed.
 Some churches became parish churches, other buildings were put to secular use.
-Treasures were 'redistributed', lands sold or given to royal favourites.
+Treasures were 'redistributed' and lands sold or given to royal favourites.
 However many buildings were demolished and the materials used elsewhere.
 Stones from Merton Priory were used as hardcore in the foundations of Nonsuch Palace!
-This destruction affected all parts of the country including London so that most abbeys etc you visit consist of a church or perhaps bits of wall and stones in the ground marking where buildings once stood.
+This destruction affected all parts of the country including London so that most abbeys etc. you visit consist of perhaps a church or maybe bits of wall and stones in the ground marking where buildings once stood.
 But Westminster Abbey is different as much of it remains and can be explored.

 HISTORY